-Last week saw how health professionals have responded to the threat of war, and in particular to the devastating effect of nuclear weapons.
-This week the heating of the globe as a form of structural violence against the health of people and the planet.
+Last week we came to understand how health professionals have responded to the threat of war, and in particular to the devastating effect of nuclear weapons.
+This week we will consider whether global warming should also be understood as a form of structural violence.

 By the end of the week, you will be able to:

-- Identify the relationship between health inequity and the climate crisis
+- Identify the relationship between health inequalities and climate change.

-- Discuss the duty of a health professional to ‘do no harm’ in this public health context .
+- Discuss the duty of a doctor to ‘do no harm’ in this public health context .

-Watch the short introductory video above, then move on to the next step when you’re ready.
+Spend a few minutes watching the introductory video above, then move on to the next step when you’re ready.

 © University of Bergen